ndsonntag/central_oklahoma_mds/README.md

 Given that the values using in this study were extracted straight from RAP analysis itself, the data used in the RF model should be valid.
 However, since the focus of this study is on severe weather discussions and watch issued over central Oklahoma, validation that parameters fit into the general severe weather climatology of the region is still needed.

 ![alt text](images/figure_02.jpg)
+> Figure 2:  Histograms of distributions of SPC mesoscale discussions and watches over central Oklahoma from 2014 to 2024 based on (a) year of issuance, (b) month of issuance, (c) day of issuance, and (d) hour of issuance

 In the analysis of the temporal distribution of the entire SPC mesoscale discussions and watches combined, the climatology makes sense from a meteorological perspective.
-From a monthly perspective, the three months with the greatest number of total SPC products are April, May, and June, which is the period of the year with the greatest severe weather frequency in Oklahoma, thus making climatological sense (Fig. 1b).
-Likewise, the frequency of product issuance, at an hourly level, peaks in the afternoon and early evening hours, also matching well with severe storm climatology (Fig. 1d).
-Differences at the yearly (Fig. 1a) and daily (Fig. 1c) temporal scales are minimal with respect to SPC products, also indicating that the ML dataset is acceptable from a temporal standpoint with respect to severe weather.
+From a monthly perspective, the three months with the greatest number of total SPC products are April, May, and June, which is the period of the year with the greatest severe weather frequency in Oklahoma, thus making climatological sense (Fig. 2b).
+Likewise, the frequency of product issuance, at an hourly level, peaks in the afternoon and early evening hours, also matching well with severe storm climatology (Fig. 2d).
+Differences at the yearly (Fig. 2a) and daily (Fig. 2c) temporal scales are minimal with respect to SPC products, also indicating that the ML dataset is acceptable from a temporal standpoint with respect to severe weather.

 ![alt text](images/figure_03.jpg)
+> Figure 3: Box plots of average (a) mean sea level pressure, (b) 2-m temperature, (c) 2-m specific humidity, (d) 2-m relative humidity, and (e) precipitable water of SPC mesoscale discussions and watches over central Oklahoma from 2014 to 2024

 Given the context of the temporal distribution of SPC products over central Oklahoma, the average background environment also makes meteorological sense.
-The distribution of mean sea-level pressure leans towards more mesoscale features being the cause of many of the SPC products, agreeing with the severe weather climatology of the region (Fig. 2a).
-Likewise, the 2-m temperature distribution fits the monthly trend of SPC products (Fig. 2b).
-In terms of environmental moisture, moist levels of surface specific humidity (Fig. 2c.), relative humidity (Fig. 2d), and precipitable water (Fig. 2e) are conducive for clouds and storms to develop.
+The distribution of mean sea-level pressure leans towards more mesoscale features being the cause of many of the SPC products, agreeing with the severe weather climatology of the region (Fig. 3a).
+Likewise, the 2-m temperature distribution fits the monthly trend of SPC products (Fig. 3b).
+In terms of environmental moisture, moist levels of surface specific humidity (Fig. 3c.), relative humidity (Fig. 3d), and precipitable water (Fig. 3e) are conducive for clouds and storms to develop.

 ![alt text](images/figure_04.jpg)
+> Figure 4: Box plots of average (a) u-component of 10-m wind, (b) v-component of 10-m wind, (c) 10-m wind speed, (d) lifted condensation pressure level, and (e) 0-6 km bulk shear of SPC mesoscale discussions and watches over central Oklahoma from 2014 to 2024

-While 10-m wind and its components (Fig. 3a-c) by themselves don’t offer much in terms of severe weather verification, the values are still reasonable for surface winds and, therefore, can still useful combined with and into other variables for training and testing the RF model.
-Lifted condensation level (LCL) values are relatively low in the atmosphere based on their distribution, which fits well with severe weather conditions as lower LCLs are beneficial especially for tornadic storms (Fig. 3d).
-The wide range in 0-6 km bulk shear is expected, due to the importance of shear in determining storm type (Fig. 3e).
+While 10-m wind and its components (Fig. 4a-c) by themselves don’t offer much in terms of severe weather verification, the values are still reasonable for surface winds and, therefore, can still useful combined with and into other variables for training and testing the RF model.
+Lifted condensation level (LCL) values are relatively low in the atmosphere based on their distribution, which fits well with severe weather conditions as lower LCLs are beneficial especially for tornadic storms (Fig. 4d).
+The wide range in 0-6 km bulk shear is expected, due to the importance of shear in determining storm type (Fig. 4e).
 The bulk of the distribution for the bulk shear was favorable for organized multicell storms which fits the typical storm climatology of the region.

 ![alt text](images/figure_05.jpg)
+> Figure 5: Box plots of average (a) surface-based CAPE, (b) surface-based CIN, (c) 0-3 km storm relative helicity, and (d) 0-1 km storm relative helicity of SPC mesoscale discussions and watches over central Oklahoma from 2014 to 2024

-Moderate CAPE value distribution typically less than 3000 J/kg but more than 750 J/kg makes climatological sense as most SPC products are issued before severe weather occurs (Fig. 4a).
+Moderate CAPE value distribution typically less than 3000 J/kg but more than 750 J/kg makes climatological sense as most SPC products are issued before severe weather occurs (Fig. 5a).
 Nevertheless, severe weather is possible within this distribution of CAPE and therefore, fits the climatology the dataset desires to capture.
-The same is true for CIN (Fig. 4b).
+The same is true for CIN (Fig. 5b).
 While the surface-based CIN values are non-zero, the general distribution shows they are minimal enough for the cap to be broken and for convection and severe weather to occur.
 Finally, for both levels of storm relative helicity (SRH), the distribution of values suggests a mixture of storm modes are possible, including those that could produce tornadoes.
 All these distributions match the climatology that is desired from this dataset, and, therefore, the dataset should service the desired purpose of separating SPC product types for severe weather.

 #### b.
 Environmental Comparison Between Mesoscale Discussions and Watches